Talend Sort Row Data

 Since Occupation has string data, we selected the alpha.
 Next, we can keep the order asc or desc option, and by default, asc.
 Otherwise, you can choose the desc.

 Next, we are using the DBOutput to save the Talend tSortRow output in a SQL Database.
 Here, we are creating the Talend_Sorted_Customers table as the destination table.
+Let us run the Talend Sort Row Job.

 From the above screenshot, you can see an error stating that EmpID is an identity column.
 But we are inserting records into it.
 To resolve this, please go to the components tab.

 Please check the Turn on Identity Insert option and Specify the identity field option.
 Next, select the Identity field and specify the start value and Step.
-By default, it will choose the integer field and assigns one as Start value and Step.
-However, you can change as per your requirements.
+By default, it will choose the integer field and assign one as Start value and Step.
+However, you can change it as per your requirements.

 Now, you can see that the Talend sort row data job has run successfully!

-Talend Sort Data 17
+Run Talend tSortRow to Sort Data

-Let me open the Management studio to check the Talend Sort row result.
+Let me open the Management studio to check the Sort row result.
 Remember, Talend tSortRow is the same as the SQL Order By Clause.

-Talend Sort Data 19
+Talend tSortRow to Sort Data using multiple columns

 Please check the Talend Sort row job result.